TGhetubah/Landing-Page-Udacity-Project/README.md

-# Landing-Page-Udacity-Project
-Each file contains it's modifications and comment above each step of modify.
 In CSS Style there is a lot of change done on the project to be the style you see on screen interface right now, also a lot of modifications to be responsive on all screen types.

 There's not a lot of modification done in the HTML File it was just adding 2 more sections (4 and 5) to the Page.